As US poised to restrict abortion, other nations ease access

 Other places have total bans with no exceptions, such as Honduras, Nicaragua and El Salvador.
 Courts in the latter have given women long prison sentences for aggravated homicide even in cases where prosecutors suspect a miscarriage was actually an abortion.

 Many African nations also maintain complete bans, but in October 2021, Benin legalized abortion in most circumstances up to 12 weeks.
-Previously it was permitted in cases of rape or incest; risk to the woman’s life; or severe fetal malformation.
+That significantly increased safe access to the procedure after the health minister reported that nearly 200 women were dying each year of complications from clandestine abortions.
+Previously abortion was permitted in cases of rape or incest; risk to the woman’s life; or severe fetal malformation.

 Most European countries have legalized abortion, including predominantly Catholic ones.
 Ireland did so in 2018, followed by tiny San Marino in a voter referendum last fall.
 It remains illegal in Andorra, Malta and Vatican City, while Poland last year tightened its abortion laws.